zachstultz/komga-cover-extractor/README.md

 ## Instructions
 1. Run ```git clone https://github.com/zachstultz/komga-cover-extractor.git``` or download the repository up above.
 2. Run ```pip3 install -r requirements.txt```
-3. (OPTIONAL) (IGNORE IF ALL YOU INTEND TO USE IS COVER EXTRACTION) (REQUIRED ONLY FOR OPT RAR FEATURES)
+3. (OPTIONAL) (IGNORE IF ALL YOU INTEND TO USE IS COVER EXTRACTION) (ONLY REQUIRED FOR OPT RAR FEATURES)
     - Install unrar
       - Linux: ```sudo apt-get install unrar```
       - MacOS: ```brew install unrar```